Why Can’t My Parents Apologize To Me?

 For The Parents

 Remember, apologizing is not a sign of weakness, but a sign of strength and a commitment to the relationship with your child.
-By using “I” language, acknowledging your child’s feelings, avoiding excuses, following up with an action, and being patient, you can show your child that you value their relationship and want to make things right.
+By using “I” language, acknowledging your child’s feelings, avoiding excuses, following up with action, and being patient, you can show your child that you value their relationship and want to make things right.

 Don’t fall into the trap of being a hypocrite because apologizing makes you uncomfortable.
 Challenge yourself to grow and take ownership of the pain you might have caused your adult children.